 Precautionary Statements: P284a-P261a-P280-P342+P311a-P363-P501a

+In case of inadequate ventilation wear respiratory protection.
+Avoid breathing dust.
 Wear protective gloves/protective clothing/eye protection/face protection.
-If experiencing respiratory symptoms: Wash contaminated clothing before reuse.
+If experiencing respiratory symptoms: Call a POISON CENTER/doctor.
+Wash contaminated clothing before reuse.
 Dispose of contents/container in accordance with local/regional/national/international regulations.